 Fortunately, there are some simple steps you can take to help safeguard your money:

-Only Doing Business with a Secure Network
+Only Do Business with a Secure Network

 If you’re making a transfer using a website, it’s a good idea to make sure the URL starts with (https://) and there’s a little padlock in front of the web address in the search bar.
 This shows that the site is secure and the data you enter will be encrypted.

-Making Sure Your Device is Protected
+Make Sure Your Device Is Protected

-Even if you believe you’re dealing with a secure site, it’s wise to make sure you have the most up-to-date anti-virus and anti-malware programs enabled on your devices and run regular scans.
+Even if you believe you’re dealing with a secure site, it’s wise to make sure you have the most up-to-date antivirus and antimalware programs enabled on your devices and run regular scans.

-Not Downloading Any App You Haven’t Vetted
+Don’t Download Any App You Haven’t Vetted

+Then, make sure that you feel confident in the security protocols it has in place.
 Most financial apps list their security measures somewhere on their description in the app store (it might be under the privacy policy).
 You’ll also find reviews there.

-Using a Strong Password
+Use a Strong Password

-Vetting People and Companies Before You Send Them Money
+Vet People and Companies Before You Send Them Money

-Do your research before hitting “send.”
-Because it’s so easy to transfer money to someone, it’s also easy to get scammed.
-And typically there’s no going back on a transfer once the money is in the other person’s account.
+Also, because it’s so easy to transfer money to someone, it’s also easy to get scammed.
+And often there’s no going back on a transfer once the money is in the other person’s account.
+So be wary when using these apps to make purchases online.

 Making sure you have the right name, address, account information, and other details for the person you’re sending money to.
 That can help keep your money from going to the wrong place.
+It’s easy to make a typo on mobile devices (and actually anytime you’re typing), especially when multitasking or transferring funds while on the go.

 If you’re sending a large sum, you may want to send a small test amount first to confirm you have everything correct.

-Keeping a Record of the Transaction
+Keep a Record of the Transaction

 Consider holding onto the proof of transfer until your recipient confirms that he or she has access to the money.
 The transfer might take a few minutes or a few days.